Jimmy Hoffa: Criminal charges

 Hoffa faced major criminal investigations in 1957, as a result of the McClellan Committee.
 On March 14, 1957, Hoffa was arrested for allegedly trying to bribe an aide to the Select Committee.
 Hoffa denied the charges (and was later acquitted), but the arrest triggered additional investigations and more arrests and indictments over the following weeks.
 One of Hoffa's associates, Frank Kierdorf, on the night of August 3, 1958, while torching a cleaning and dyeing establishment, accidentally set himself on fire.
 When asked by a prosecuting attorney, a devout man, in a hospital, if he wanted to confess to anything, he uttered his final words, "Go fuck yourself."

-When John F. Kennedy was elected president in 1960, he appointed his younger brother Robert as Attorney General.
+Hoffa tried to prevent John F. Kennedy's election in 1960, endorsing the challenger and incumbent Vice-president Richard Nixon.
+In prior elections, the union had normally supported Democratic nominees.
+However this failed and Kennedy appointed his younger brother Robert as Attorney General.
 Robert Kennedy had been frustrated in earlier attempts to convict Hoffa, while working as counsel to the McClellan subcommittee.
-As attorney general from 1961, Kennedy pursued a strong attack on organized crime and he carried on with a so-called "Get Hoffa" squad of prosecutors and investigators.
+As attorney general from 1961, Kennedy pursued a strong attack on organized crime and he carried on with a "Get Hoffa" squad of prosecutors and investigators.
+The two had a personal and bitter animosity, which Hoffa described as a "blood feud".
+In 1963 Hoffa set up DRIVE (Democratic, Republican, Independent Voter Education), the Teamsters political action committee that funded its favored candidates.

 During a court hearing on December 5, 1962, a former mental patient, Warren Swanson, fired several pellets at Hoffa.
 The pellets did no harm, and the enraged Hoffa punched Swanson and knocked him down, while Charles "Chuckie" O'Brien and others overpowered him.
 Hoffa later told reporters "You always run away from a man with a knife, and toward a man with a gun."